Dear CGA enthusiasts

 considered, the same cannot be said when true 3D moments are

 examined.
-For instance, the abduction-adduction moments at the hip
+For instance, the abduction-adduction moments

 and knee are of the same order of magnitude as the extension moments.